 Friendly.
 Welcoming.
 Diverse.
-The Hashemite Kingdom of Jordan cannot be captured in a few adjectives, it must be experienced to be understood.
-From the bustling capital city of Amman to the quiet of Wadi Rum at night, Jordan offers a wide variety of adventures to be had.
-Its population of about 6.5 million people is friendly, helpful, and very curious about visitors.
-Jordan is a country full of beautiful landscapes, savory sandwiches, and addictive coffee.
-Its proximity to other historical sites and popular tourist attractions make it a premium location to start exploring the Middle East.
+The Hashemite Kingdom of Jordan cannot be captured in a few adjectives — it must be experienced to be understood.
+From the bustling capital city of Amman to the quiet desert sandscapes of Wadi Rum at night, Jordan offers a wide variety of adventures to be had.
+Jordan is a country full of beautiful vistas, savory pitas, and addictive coffee.
+With its close proximity to other historical sites and popular tourist attractions (Petra, anyone?!), you’ll love life when you study abroad in Jordan.

-The Arab tradition of karam, or hospitality, is very prevalent in Jordan.
-The people are so inviting and generous and it is important to know how to respond to their kindness.
-Foreigners are regularly invited into Jordanians’ homes for coffee or tea.
-Accepting at least one cup of tea or coffee is polite and appropriate, but remember that Jordanians will continue to fill the cup until the visitor refuses, in accordance with the custom of generosity.
+Warmth.
+The Arab tradition of karam (hospitality) is prevalent in Jordan.
+Accepting at least one cup of tea or coffee is polite and appropriate, but remember that Jordanians will continue to fill the cup until the visitor refuses.

-Although there is a presence of Christians, Druze, and Baha’i, Jordan’s population is over 90 percent Muslim.
+Culture.
+Jordan’s population is over 90 percent Muslim.
 As a result, the official Jordanian weekend is Friday and Saturday.
-This is crucial to remember as banks and offices are often closed on Friday.
-Visitors should be respectful of Jordanians’ norms for modesty.
-Tank tops and shorts should be avoided by both genders, and this will also help keep the scorching desert sun from becoming unbearable.
+Visitors should also be respectful of Jordanians’ norms for modesty.
+Tank tops and shorts should be avoided by both genders.

 With a blend of cuisines and religions from its neighbors, you’ll experience a smorgasbord of culture and adventure while you study abroad in Jordan!